-Here the questions:
+Here is a possible list of questions:

-- A) How many km can you make during training? - B) How many km can you make during a football match? - C) How many km do you usually make by foot daily? - D) How many km would you cover by foot to reach your destination? - E) How many km do you usually cover with your car? - 3.
+- A) How many km can you make during a training session? - B) How many km can you make during a football match? - C) How many km do you usually make by foot daily? - D) How many km would you cover by foot to reach your destination? - E) How many km do you usually cover with your car to reach your destination? - 3.
 After each question you wait for every participant to move in the line and then you ask some of them to share.
-In each question remember to let them restart from the point 0! - 4.
-Once done, you invite them to reflect on that and you can pass to the second activity.
+In each question remember to let them restart from the point 0! - Once done, you invite them to reflect on that and you can pass to the second activity.